KiraWatanabe2/First-Challenge/README-template.md

 ### Useful resources

 - [CSS resource](https://developer.mozilla.org/) - This help me understanding the elements and properties of css.
 - [CSS resource HTML resource](https://www.w3schools.com/ - This website is awsome also, it really provide many example.
-I can recommend this to everyone, this a great source when you are learning programming.
+I would love to recommend this to everyone, this a great source when you are learning programming.

 ## Author